 If you have lost a tooth or a number of teeth, it’s important to get treatment as soon as possible, as missing teeth put strain on the others in your mouth.
 The speedy replacement of a lost tooth will slow down bone loss and preserve other, healthy teeth, helping to maintain your oral health,

-After you’ve decided that you would like us to help you, we will schedule a clinical consultation at our practice in Liverpool City Centre where we will perform an in depth clinical analysis, compromising a complete dental examination of you existing teeth and gums, digital photographs inside and outside of the mouth, all clinical x-rays and most importantly a presentation.
+If, after a free consultation with one of our experienced team members, you decide you want to continue your treatment with us, we will schedule a clinical consultation where we will perform an in-depth analysis, compromising a complete dental examination of you existing teeth and gums, digital photographs of the inside and outside of the mouth and all clinical X-rays.